MicrosoftDocs/quantum-docs/articles/optimization-substochastic-monte-carlo.md

 walkers are removed or duplicated based on how they perform according the cost function.

-The initial set of walkers consists of random starting points (`population` = number of walkers), which are subjected to *random* transitions and a resampling process parameterized by `alpha` and `beta`:
+The initial set of walkers consists of random starting points (`target_population` = number of walkers), which are subjected to *random* transitions and a resampling process parameterized by `alpha` and `beta`: